unity3d-jp/MeshSync/Documentation~/en/SceneCache.md

-Normally, the playback is controlled using an [*Animator*](https://docs.unity3d.com/ScriptReference/Animator.html) with an [*AnimationClip*](https://docs.unity3d.com/ScriptReference/AnimationClip.html), but we can also control the playback of [Scene Cache via Timeline](SceneCacheInTimeline.md).
+Normally, the playback is controlled using an [*Animator*](https://docs.unity3d.com/ScriptReference/Animator.html) with an [*AnimationClip*](https://docs.unity3d.com/ScriptReference/AnimationClip.html), but we can also control the playback of [Scene Cache in Timeline](SceneCacheInTimeline.md).

 ## Scene Cache Player